-- Section 9.
-Unused annual leave shall be carried over from one calendar year to the next provided that in no case shall the amount thus carried over exceed 45 days (337.5 or 360 hours). - Section 10.
+Section 9.
+Unused annual leave shall be carried over from one calendar year to the next provided that in no case shall the amount thus carried over exceed 45 days (360 hours).

+Section 10.
 If an officer is required to return to work after commencement of a prescheduled vacation, the officer shall be compensated at one and one-half times the officer's regular hourly rate of pay for all hours required to work on the prescheduled vacation day or days.
-The officer shall be permitted to reschedule such vacation day or days in accordance with Section 3. - Section 11.
-Officers on leave without pay to attend official union conventions or conferences in accordance with Article 14, Section 3 shall have that time included in regular hours paid for purposes of earning annual leave entitlement and credited service under Section 1 above. - Section 12.
+The officer shall be permitted to reschedule such vacation day or days in accordance with Section 3.

+Section 11.
+Officers on leave without pay to attend official union conventions or conferences in accordance with Article 14, Section 3 shall have that time included in regular hours paid for purposes of earning annual leave entitlement and credited service under Section 1 above.

+Section 12.
 Permanent officers who have one or more years of service since their last date of hire may anticipate annual leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the officer has been abusing the leave privilege.
-Permanent officers with less than one year of service since their last date of hire may not anticipate annual leave. - Section 13.
+Permanent officers with less than one year of service since their last date of hire may not anticipate annual leave.
+Effective with the beginning of the 2019 leave calendar year, permanent officers with less than one year of service may, at the Employer's discretion, anticipate up to one day (8.0 hours) of annual leave before it is earned.
+An officer who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for leave used but not earned.

+Section 13.
 An officer who is furloughed and is not employed in another position within 14 calendar days of the effective date of furlough will receive a lump sum payment for all earned, unused annual leave unless the officer requests in writing before the end of the 14 calendar days to freeze all earned, unused annual leave.